hardiksondagar/mongodb-to-elasticsearch/README.md

-# mongodb-to-elasticsearch
+# MongoDB to ElasticSearch
 Ingest data from Mongodb to Elasticsearch